shahidcc/myAlbums/README.md

 React Native app that displays a catalog of music albums on an Android device.

 ### Main features:
-- Card metaphor, flex layout, image display, text styling, action button, url launch etc.
+- Card design, flexbox layout, image display, text styling, action button, url launch etc.
 - Network calls to retrieve content
 - Communication with native Java using Callback as well as Promises
 - Silent app upgrade using Codepush